OCHA-DAP/pa-anticipatory-action/analyses/malawi/notebooks/mwi_chirpsgefs_corr_dryspells.md

 <!-- #region -->
 ### Observed dryspells and correlation with forecasted dry spells in Malawi
+**Note: this analysis was done at the beginning of the dry spell pilot project.
+Along the way some definitions and ideas changed, which might have to be updated in this notebook as well if revisited later on**

 This notebook explores the correlation of observed dry spells and the 15-day forecast provided by CHIRPS-GEFS.
 The goal of this analysis is to understand the performance of CHIRPS-GEFS for predicting dry spells in order to judge whether it is a suitable indicator to base anticipatory action for dry spells in Malawi on.